How is the Relevance Index calculated?

 In all three scenarios above, the Visit ID is different for a search and a click even though the click and the search have the same Search ID.

 Therefore, the Visit Browser can be used for troubleshooting improperly tracked visits as well as allowing visit metric cards to use filters on the complete visit instead of individual events.

 Usage analytics reports use the Search ID in addition to the Visit ID when linking events.

-In the following screen captures, the number of visits is different depending on if a report or the Visit Browser is used to review visit counts.
+In the following images, the number of visits is different depending on if a report or the Visit Browser is used to review visit counts.